 5. Braxton-Hicks Contractions

 Braxton-Hicks contractions are similar to labour contractions, but NOT the same.
 These contractions may make your stomach very tight and stiff.
-For some women, Braxton-Hicks Contractions can start as early as in the second trimester, and others may experience them right around delivery.
+And for some women, Braxton-Hicks Contractions may start as early as in the second trimester.

 Stiffness in the belly can be caused due to pregnancy-related complications like a miscarriage or ectopic pregnancy (a condition in which the fertilized egg implants itself in the fallopian tube instead of the uterus).

 Contractions and stiffness in your belly during your estimated delivery date could be tricky.
 You may feel that you are going into labour but it can be a false alarm too.
 You must learn to differentiate between Braxton-Hicks contractions and actual labour.
 For that, time your contractions – Braxton-Hicks contractions mostly last for about 30 seconds to 1 minute.
 Moreover, they come only once or twice an hour all through the day.
 With the change of position, the stiffness of the belly also goes away.
 However, that is not the case during labour.
 The time gap between two consecutive contractions during labour isn’t much and they last for a longer period of time.